wansang93/Algorithm/Team Note/README.md

-# Python Competitive Programming Team Notes
+# Python Competitive Programming Team Note

 - This repository is a python library for PS(Problem-Solving) Competition.
 - When you need an implementation of a specific algorithm, please let me know.